 StudioPress Themes – Studiopress offers a variety of themes, making it easy for you to choose a theme that meets your website’s needs.
 Before I had a custom theme created, I used to use the Lifestyle Theme.
 In order to use the Lifestyle Theme, or any other Studiopress theme, you’ll need to run your site on the Genesis Framework.

 Genesis Framework – The Genesis Framework is what This Gal Cooks is run on.
 Genesis comes packed with a ton of useful tools, can be easily customized and has built in SEO tools.

 DSLR Camera – My first DSLR camera was the Canon Rebel T3.
 Up until October of 2014, I shot all of my photos using the T3.
 In October 2014, I upgraded to the Canon 6D.
-All photos are now shot with the 6D.
+I also have a Canon SL2 that I use when I don’t feel like lugging around the heavier 6D.

 Canon EF 50mm f1.8 Lens – When I first bought the Canon Rebel T3, I bought the Canon EF 50mm f1.8 lens.
 It’s economical and it works great in low light areas.
 If you’re an unexperienced photographer like I was (and still kinda am) I’d recommend using this lens until you get some practice with your camera and the lens.

 Canon EF 50mm 1.4 Lens – I upgraded to this lens in early 2014.
 I use it for some shots that I am unable to achieve with the 100mm lens.

 Canon EF 100mm f2.8 IS USM Macro Lens – This bad boy is the lens that I currently use for all of my shots.
 It has an image stabilizer which will prevent some of the blur that occurs from camera shake.
 98% of my photos are shot using this lens.